trustpoliticsfear/trustpoliticsfear.github.io/documentation.md

 ~~~
 - O Captain! my Captain! rise up and hear the bells;
-- Rise up—for you the flag is flung—for you the bugle[^fn2] trills,
+- Rise up---for you the flag is flung---for you the bugle[^fn2] trills,

 ...